philzook58/philzook58.github.io/_posts/2025-02-18-rewrite_rules.md

 Lean, Isabelle, Coq, ACL2 etc must have piles of rules but it's hard to know how to separate them from not rules.
 How to mine?

+dedukti is a rewrite engine. <https://github.com/Deducteam/Dedukti/tree/master/examples> There must be more somewhere?

+Agda has a rewriting extension thing.

 Explicit substitution calculi. sigma-rho <https://en.wikipedia.org/wiki/Explicit_substitution>

 Algebraic graphs.

 Relation Algebra <https://en.wikipedia.org/wiki/Relation_algebra>
 <https://en.wikipedia.org/wiki/Relational_algebra>

+Equational theories for parallelism?
+Process calculi?

 Linear algebra